Approximation, interpolation, and lifting on the unit ball: Quantitative characterizations

 With this, we continue in the setting of Theorem \ref{contr lift} and present yet another characterization of lifting in terms of inner functions.
-Given a quotient module $\clq \subseteq H^2(\B^n)$ and a module map $X \in \clb_1(\clq)$, we recall that
+Given a quotient module $\clq \subseteq H^2(\B^n)$ and a module map $X \in \clb_1(\clq)$, we recall that (see Theorem \ref{contr lift})